peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 **D7 — OVERTURNED 2026-09-02, same day. ~~Mockups arrive as Vault uploads.~~** Staging disproved it: real orders carry pasted third-party links and **not one order in either sandbox has ever used the Vault flow**.
 The belief that they did came from how the process is *documented*, not from the data.
 Left here rather than deleted, because the failure mode is worth remembering — a decision was nearly closed on how the system was believed to work. **D7b stands and is now the plan.** The original text: ~~mockups arrive as Vault uploads, so the allowlist is not the problem.~~ Real artwork is uploaded to the Design record's Vault tab, which yields a Salesforce ContentVersion URL and takes branch A of `mockup-proxy` — no allowlist involved. dev2's 38 blocked images are test junk, not a defect. **D7b, the contingency:** if a real org is ever found to hold pasted third-party links, the fix is to **fetch and cache the image at intake**, never to widen `ALLOWED_MOCKUP_HOSTS` — widening is a permanent treadmill and re-opens the SSRF surface E6.2 closed.
 See **B1** in Part 0.

 **D8 — pasted mockups are adopted INTO Salesforce, lazily, on first use.
 DECIDED 2026-09-02.** Supersedes D7b's "cache it at intake".
 On the first request for an uncached external mockup, the proxy fetches it once, saves it as a file on the Design record, rewrites `Mockup_URL__c` to the Salesforce servlet URL, and serves the bytes; every later request takes branch A. **No R2 bucket, no binding, no ops step** — and it does not build a cache beside the problem, it converts the data into the shape `_mockup.js` always documented.
 Lazy rather than at intake: self-healing, no trigger to build, and it only ever fetches images someone actually looked at. ⚠️ **Caching relocates the SSRF risk rather than removing it** — every branch-B protection stays except the host allowlist, plus a new size cap and timeout; and this turns a GET into a write, so adoption must be idempotent, must never overwrite a Vault URL, and must leave the field untouched when the fetch fails.
 Full spec in `CLAUDE-CODE-QUEUE.md`. **Owner: Claude Code.**

+**D12 — the reprint becomes opt-in, gated on the account manager.
+PROPOSED 2026-09-04, NOT YET DECIDED.** Today `createReworkIfNeeded` builds the reprint automatically the moment the last method on an order completes.
+Anthony wants the account manager emailed first, to confirm the customer actually wants it; the reprint is created only on confirmation, and then lands in the Management inbox exactly as B6 already delivers it. **This overturns the central assumption of `_rework.js` — that damage becomes a reprint automatically "at the moment the numbers become final"** — and replaces it with damage becoming a *question*.
+What it rules out: any design where a reprint appears without a human having agreed to it, and equally any design where declining one is indistinguishable from the reprint having failed. ⛔ **Decisions 1, 2 and 4 answered by Anthony 2026-09-04** (Salesforce sends the email; the decision is made on a Salesforce record, not in this app; the recipient is the Opportunity Owner, already on the Order). **Still open: where the pending decision lives — see B9.** Do not build against this until it carries a decision date.

 **Still open — cleared allocation rows.** Today a cleared size is set to `Planned_Qty__c = 0` and the row is never deleted, so zero rows still render on the counting screen.
 The alternative is deleting